KDE/documentation-docs-kdenlive-org/user_interface/menu/view_menu.rst

    Kdenlive Speech Editor widget

-The Speech Editor widget allows you to use AI-based speech recognition to create subtitles for your video.
+The Speech Editor :term:`widget` allows you to use AI-based speech recognition to create subtitles for your video.
 You need to configure speech-to-text in Kdenlive in order to use this.
 More details about the configuration and potentially necessary installations as well as how to use speech recognition is available in the :ref:`Speech-to-Text <effects-speech_to_text>` section of this documentation.

 .. rst-class:: clear-both

+.. _view-subtitles:

 Subtitles
 ---------

-Switches the Subtitle widget on or off.
+Switches the Subtitle :term:`widget` on or off.

 .. figure:: /images/user_interface/menu_reference/kdenlive2304_subtitles.webp
    :align:  left